YiYangbuku/oblivious-transfer/readme.md

    http://localhost:8081/quotes/1
    ```

-5. And buyer client will generate a factor by using the random message of user5, and this factor will be **encrypted by oblivious transfer cryptosystem**.
+5. And buyer client will generate a random factor, and this factor will be **encrypted by oblivious transfer cryptosystem**.
 In this case, the factor is encrypted by public key at first, and xor the random message of user5.

    ![image-20200728115550254](./images/factor-generated-by-buyer.png)